 Under International Financial Reporting Standards ("IFRS") 2 - Share-based Payment, options must be treated as an expense using the fair value method of accounting.
 The accounting fair value of each award is determined as at the grant date and is amortized over the relevant vesting period.
-While the Black-Scholes model is also used to calculate the accounting fair value, the assumptions used in the accounting fair value calculation are based on an expected term of eight years, rather than the full option term of 10 years.
-This is consistent with IFRS 2 and reflects forfeitures as well as the exercise pattern of Lifeco's executive
+While the Black-Scholes model is also used to calculate the accounting fair value, the assumptions used in the accounting fair value calculation are based on an expected term of eight years, rather

-- officers.
+- than the full option term of 10 years.
+This is consistent with IFRS 2 and reflects forfeitures as well as the exercise pattern of Lifeco's executive officers.
 In addition, the accounting value is based on the grant date fair value rather than the long-term average fair value used for compensation purposes.
-The accounting value for option grants made in 2022 was \$3.57 (9.2% of strike price), in 2021 was \$2.56 (8.0% of strike price) and in 2020 was \$1.86 (5.8% of strike price). - 6] These are bonuses paid pursuant to the annual incentive bonus program.
-Mr. Jamal has deferred the following amounts of his annual incentive bonuses into Deferred Share Units: \$396,226 (2022), \$406,179 (2021) and \$384,939 (2020). - [7] Represents special bonuses paid to Mr. Murphy.
-In respect of 2022, the special bonus was awarded in relation to the successful integration of Personal Capital Corporation (acquired in 2020 and renamed to Empower Personal Wealth, LLC, on February 15, 2023), the successful integration of the retirement business of Massachusetts Mutual Life Insurance Company (acquired in 2021), the closing of the acquisition of the retirement business of Prudential Financial Inc. and in consideration of Mr. Murphy's contribution to the growth of Empower in 2021 and 2022.
-In respect of 2021 the special bonus was awarded in relation to the successful acquisition of the retirement business of Massachusetts Mutual Life Insurance Company and in consideration of Mr. Murphy's contribution to the growth of Empower in 2020 and 2021.
-In respect of 2020, the special bonus was awarded in relation to the successful acquisition of Personal Capital Corporation. - [8] Negative pension values for Messrs.
-Mahon and Jamal reflect that pensionable earnings are, or will be, lower than the earnings assumed in the actuarial assumptions used in the prior year. - [9] The aggregate of perquisites and other personal benefits provided to each Named Executive Officer in 2022 did not exceed the lesser of \$50,000 and 10% of total salary. - [10] These amounts represent Board fees paid (other than the portion of annual Board retainers required to be paid in Deferred Share Units under the Mandatory DSU Plans which is disclosed in the Share-Based Awards column) to Mr. Mahon in his capacity as a Director of Lifeco and certain of its subsidiaries, all of which he elected to receive in the form of Deferred Share Units under the Voluntary DSU Plans. - [11] These amounts represent Canada Life's matching contributions under the Canada Life Employee Share Ownership Plan. - [12] These amounts represent Board fees paid (other than the portion of annual Board retainers required to be paid in Deferred Share Units under the Empower DSUP which is disclosed in the Share-Based Awards column) to Mr. Murphy in his capacity as a Director of Empower which he elected to receive in cash, as well as life insurance premiums paid under the Director's Group Life Insurance Plan.
+The accounting value for option grants made in 2023 was \$4.37 (11.9% of strike price), 2022 was \$3.57 (9.2% of strike price) and in 2021 was \$2.56 (8.0% of strike price). - [7] These are bonuses paid pursuant to the annual incentive bonus program.
+Mr. Jamal has deferred the following amounts of his annual incentive bonuses into Deferred Share Units: \$405,482 (2023), \$396,226 (2022) and \$406,179 (2021). - [8] Represents a special bonus paid to Mr. MacNicholas in relation to the successful transition to the IFRS 17 accounting standards. - [9] Represents special bonuses paid to Mr. Murphy.
+In respect of 2023, the special bonus was awarded in relation to the successful integration of Personal Capital Corporation (acquired in 2020 and renamed Empower Personal Wealth, LLC, on February 15, 2023).
+In respect of 2022, the special bonus was awarded in relation to the successful integration of Personal Capital Corporation, the successful integration of the retirement business of Massachusetts Mutual Life Insurance Company (acquired in 2021), the closing of the acquisition of the retirement business of Prudential Financial Inc. and in consideration of Mr. Murphy's contribution to the growth of Empower in 2021 and 2022.
+In respect of 2021 the special bonus was awarded in relation to the successful acquisition of the retirement business of Massachusetts Mutual Life Insurance Company and in consideration of Mr. Murphy's contribution to the growth of Empower in 2020 and 2021. - [10] Negative pension values for Messrs.
+Mahon and Jamal reflect that pensionable earnings are, or will be, lower than the earnings assumed in the actuarial assumptions used in the prior year. - [11] The aggregate of perquisites and other personal benefits provided to each Named Executive Officer in 2023 did not exceed the lesser of \$50,000 and 10% of total salary. - [12] These amounts represent Board fees paid (other than the portion of annual Board retainers required to be paid in Deferred Share Units under the Mandatory DSU Plans which is disclosed in the Share-Based Awards column) to Mr. Mahon in his capacity as a Director of Lifeco and certain of its subsidiaries, all of which he elected to receive in the form of Deferred Share Units under the Voluntary DSU Plans. - [13] These amounts represent Canada Life's matching contributions under the Canada Life Employee Share Ownership Plan. - [14] These amounts represent Board fees paid (other than the portion of annual Board retainers required to be paid in Deferred Share Units under the Empower DSUP which is disclosed in the Share-Based Awards column) to Mr. Murphy in his capacity as a Director of Empower which he elected to receive in cash, as well as life insurance premiums paid under the Director's Group Life Insurance Plan.